-How to Stop Dog Chewing On Rug
+How to Stop Dog From Chewing Rug

-To stop dog chewing on rug:
+To stop dog chewing rug:

 - Ensure your dog always has available an acceptable outlet for chewing such as a chew toy.